ItsKodas/EcoExporter/README.md

 To start using this software, first open either CMD or Powershell within the directory you placed `Exporter.exe`

 ### Standard Example
-`Exporter.exe src="Government.eco" dst="Fresh.eco"` - This will add Blocks, Plantes, Civics, and Objects from `Government.eco` to `Fresh.eco` and output `Game.eco` within the same folder.
+`Exporter.exe src="Government.eco" dst="Fresh.eco"` - This will transfer all essential attributes from `Government.eco` to `Fresh.eco` and output `Game.eco` within the same folder.

 If you want to set a custom output path you can use `out=C:/PATH/Game.eco` / `out=Game.eco`

 If you want to only add specific attributes from the source world you can use `attr=blocks,plants` for example.
-Attributes consist of `blocks`, `plants`, `civics`, and `objects` and should be seperated by commas and NO spaces.
+Attributes consist of `blocks`, `plants`, `civics`, `users`, and `objects` and should be separated by commas and NO spaces.

 ### Post Export
-After you have successfully spliced the 2 saves together and recieved the output, move the output into the `Storage` folder on your server and make sure its named `Game.eco`.
+After you have successfully spliced the 2 saves together and received the output, move the output into the `Storage` folder on your server and make sure its named `Game.eco`.